lfdelzam/EMAGC/README.md

 Description
 ===========

-This program predicts genes from Eukaryotic MAGs.
+It predicts genes from Eukaryotic MAGs.

 * It first trains Augustus through [BUSCO](https://busco.ezlab.org/busco_userguide.html)
 * Then, it predicts genes from contigs longer than a specific size (defined by the user)